 3. Put the article title into Wikipedia Traffic Statistics – 15,000 visits in November 2014.
 Yes – 15,000 visits to a rough draft Wikipedia page about water softening.

-Definitely something to research further depending on goals and strategy.
+It’s definitely something to research further depending on goals and strategy.
 You won’t get the traffic that Wikipedia does, but it’s a way to at least benchmark and prequalify topics.

 *Edit 12-5-2014 There’s an amazing new tool called Wikipedia Trends.
 It’s like Google Trends…but for Wikipedia.
 If several pages look interesting, plug them in and see which pages are trending.